The-YoungOne/Municipality-App/README.md

 Am I able to adjust the size of the form?

-- Yes, you can free adjust the form to fit any desired size.
-Each form does a minimum size allocated to it.
+- Yes, you can freely adjust the form to fit any desired size.
+Each form has a minimum size allocated to it.
 However, every form can adapt dynamically to the changing sizes you wish to have on each form.

 ----------------------------------------------------------------------------------------------------